-It’s easy to spend $250 to $500 on a down jacket.
+It’s easy to spend $250-500 on a down jacket.
 And that’s no small investment.
 The main thing to consider when looking at your budget is the end use.

 If you’re regularly packing into the backcountry, an ultralight, super-packable, rather expensive jacket may be necessary.
-If you’ll mostly wear it around town, something like the budget-friendly Decathlon Forclaz or REI 650 Down Jacket will keep you warm for less than $100.
+If you’ll mostly wear it around town, something like the budget-friendly REI 650 Down Jacket will keep you warm for less than $100.

 A down jacket holds heat around your body’s core in order to maintain a comfortable level of warmth when the temperatures drop.
 A spectrum of down jackets exists from plush and stylish for everyday use to lighter, packable designs for year-round backcountry adventures.